productml/blurr/docs/Blurr CLI.md

 # Installing the Command Line Interface (CLI)

 We interact with Blurr using a Command Line Interface (CLI).
-Blurr can be installed via pip:
+Blurr is installed via pip:

 `$ pip install blurr`